-As discussed above, an Eighth Amendment excessive force claim consists of an objective and a subjective component.
-With respect to the objective component, "not . . . every malevolent touch by a prison guard gives rise to a federal cause of action.
+With respect to the objective component of an Eighth Amendment excessive force claim, "not . . . every malevolent touch by a prison guard gives rise to a federal cause of action."
 Hudson v.
 McMillian, 503 U.S. 1, 9 (1992).
 "The Eighth Amendment's prohibition of cruel and unusual punishments necessarily excludes from constitutional recognition de minimis uses of physical force, provided that the use of force is not of a sort repugnant to the conscience of mankind."
 Id. at 9-10 (internal quotations omitted).
 Applying that standard, the Supreme Court ruled that blows directed at a prisoner causing bruising, swelling, loosened teeth, and a cracked dental plate were not de minimis for Eighth Amendment purposes.
 Id. at 10.

-With respect to the subjective element of an Eighth Amendment excessive force claim, prison officials must not act maliciously and sadistically for the purpose of causing harm.
-Id. at 9; accord Thomas, 614 F.3d at 1304; see also Whitley v.
+With respect to the subjective element of an Eighth Amendment excessive force claim, prison officials must not act maliciously or sadistically for the purpose of causing harm.
+Id. at 6-7; accord Thomas, 614 F.3d at 1304; see also Whitley v.
 Albers, 475 U.S. 312, 319 (1986) (holding that "unnecessary and wanton infliction of pain" constitutes cruel and unusual punishment forbidden by Eighth Amendment).

-The Eleventh Circuit has affirmed much of the language used in the 2005 model instruction to define the elements of an Eighth Amendment excessive force claim, and that language was retained in the present instruction.
+The Eleventh Circuit has affirmed much of the language used in earlier versions of this instruction to define the elements of an Eighth Amendment excessive force claim, and that language was retained in the present instruction.
 Johnson v.
 Breeden, 280 F.3d 1308, 1314 (11th Cir.
 2002), overruled in part on other grounds, Wilkins v.
-Gaddy, 130 S.Ct.
-1175, 1177, 175 L. Ed.
-2d 995 (2010), as recognized in Dixon v.
+Gaddy, 130 S. Ct.
+1175, 1177 (2010), as recognized in Dixon v.
 Sutton, No. 2:08-cv-745-WC, 2011 U.S. Dist.
 LEXIS 49945, at 46-47, n.4 (M.D.
 Ala.
 May 9, 2011).
+However, Kingsley v.
+Hendrickson "may raise questions about the use of a subjective standard in the context of excessive force claims brought by convicted prisoners."
+135 S. Ct.
+2466, 2476 (2015).